AssetBlock/arc-01/docs/development-notes.md

 ### Known Issues

-- Split out security token functions from basic tokens in code
+- Remove approve/deny process from basic tokens.
+From/To fields should be issuer address.
 - Finish writing out schemas for remaining operations
   - Hash validation
   - Conditions for token distribution